Search This Blog

 49 Walter Davis tailor.
 A Long standing business.

-The Chequers Hotel / pub.
-Billiards room.
+The Chequers Hotel / pub [53] Billiards room.
 RAC approved.
 Pub also mentioned as a "masonic hall" 1927.
 In 1920 and 21 run by Lillian Long (bn 1888).
 Her husband William was a motor engineer.
-Could be something to do with the below.
-Lilian and William had moved to Aylesbury by 1932 where William worked as the manager of the Aylesbury Motor Company.
+Could be something to do with the below motor company's there is some reason to believe William and Lillian also rented no 55 in the early 1920s.
+They had moved to Aylesbury by 1932 where William worked as the manager of the Aylesbury Motor Company.

 55 Marlow Motor Company.
-Newly formed with £500 capital in 1920.
+Newly formed with £500 capital in 1920, most likely involving William Long above.
 Also the premises of an unknown electrical engineer in the same year. / The Corner Restaurant in 1927 which also offered boarding.
 In 1927 proprietor was Charles J Paul.
 Restaurant still there late 1930s.
-Charles was also an insurance salesman.
+Charles was also an insurance agent.
 On corner of High Street/Institute Rd.

 59 TNW Watts possibly residential address.
 He was also secretary to Hambledon Council.
 Long term surveyor and inspector of nuisances for Marlow Urban District Council.
 Later became a confectioner's shop.
 Today is Fego.

 61 William and Thomas Sellman builders, plumbers and painters.
 Here by 1911.
-Went from these particular premises before 1939.
+William lived in.
+The Sellman went from these particular premises before 1939.
 In 1942 no.61 was Tillion's florists.

-75 William Jackson dentist.
-Here by 1911.
+75 William Jackson dentist 1920.
 This building does not exist anymore.
 Not in same spot as modern 75.
 Formerly a doctor's premises.

 77 George Morton antiques.
 By 1939 was Kendall and Morton antiques dealers.
 Not in same place as modern 77 due to renumbering.

 79 William Robinson pianoforte tuner in 1920.
+He probably also gave piano lessons.
+In 1921 his widow Lily Robinson operated as a piano and music dealer here.
 Not in position of modern 79 due to renumbering.
-William not listed 1915.

 81 Thomas Wheeler refreshment rooms.
-These were on the corner with Station Road.
+Also tobacco seller.
+These premises were on the corner with Station Road.
 Not the same as modern 81 due to renumbering.
-Not there 1915.
+Thomas was not there 1915.
 He had previously ran a restaurant in Slough.
 Born c1863.

 - Unnumbered - Currall's Garage (sales and service) plus radio agents.